-COMM 490 - INTERNSHIP (0 - 4; 4)
+COMM 490 - INTERNSHIP (0-4; 4)

-Practical experience in news reporting and editing, public relations, broadcasting or media production.
+Practical experience in news reporting and editing, public relations, social media strategies, broadcasting, or media production.
 The student works under the co-direction of professionals in participating agencies and the department.

 Requirements include a minimum of 120 hours of documented work experience.
 Open only to majors in this field of study.
 See the Internship Program in the Nondepartmental section of the Bulletin.
 Instructor's permission must be obtained one quarter before registration.
 Graded S or NC.
 (Course fees apply for students enrolled for 0 credit.)

-COMM 495 - COMMUNICATIONS COLLOQUIUM (0)
+COMM 495 - COMMUNICATION AND LANGUAGES COLLOQUIUM (0)

 A series of lectures, programs, discussions, and other activities presented by communication and/or language professionals.
-Majors are required to attend four quarters, at least one must be during the senior year.
+Majors are required to attend six quarters, at least one must be during the senior year.
 Graded S or NC.

-COMM 496, 497 - SEMINAR IN COMMUNICATION (2, 1)
+COMM 496, 497 - COMMUNICATION RESEARCH I AND II (3, 1)

-An integrating course required of all communication and international communication majors in the senior year.
-Study includes a review of literature and research methods in communication, experience in writing critical reviews; individual research projects in areas of special relevance to the student; group conferences and oral presentation of formal papers.
-Prerequisite: COMM 475.
+An integrating course required of all strategic communication and global communication majors.
+Study spans two quarters and includes a review of literature and research methods in communication; experience in conducting primary, empirical research projects; and oral presentation of formal papers.
+Prerequisite: COMM 375.